Varaunight/Applied-Mathematics-Unit2/contributing.md

 8. Submit pull request

-9. Wait for me to accept your
+9. Wait for me to accept your pull request.

 ## Conventions